Wahagen/Gettr-Share-Button/README.md

 # Gettr-Share-Button

+<b> Gettr <b> is a free Speech social media platfrom for people all around the world.

-Use the code to Implement Gettr Share Button/Icon on your website.
-You can place this anywhere you want, between the <HTML> tags.
+Use this code to Implement <b> Gettr <b> Share Button/Icon on your website.
+You can place this anywhere you want, between the HTML tags.

 The code utilizes Java Script & HTML.
-Feel free to add/change the Image or the Text.
+Feel free to add/change the linked Image or the Text.